 Download a copy of this toolkit

-The materials consist of a comprehensive downloadable guide (PDF) and a podcast featuring a home builder explaining his experience in dealing with opioid use (embedded below).
+The materials consist of a comprehensive downloadable guide (PDF) and a podcast featuring best practices and legal issues arising from the development of a return to work policy (embedded below).

-- How Employee Assistance Programs Help to Address Opioid Misuse
+- How Employee Assistance Programs (EAP) Help to Address Opioid Misuse

 - Setting Up a Worksite Overdose Response (Naloxone) Program